Cacti/documentation/Cacti-SSL-Configuration.md

 systemctl restart httpd
 ```

-After configuring the web server to accept https, you can enable https in the
+After configuring the web server to accept HTTPS, you can enable HTTPS in the
-GUI
+GUI.

+> **Note for public-facing servers**: Instead of a self-signed certificate,
+> use a certificate from a trusted CA. [Certbot](https://certbot.eff.org/)
+> from Let's Encrypt provides free, automatically-renewed certificates and
+> is the recommended approach for any internet-accessible Cacti instance.

 ---

 **Note**: if using multiple pollers, all must have HTTPS enabled for the remote polling feature to work properly.

----

-**Note**: If your Cacti system is public, it is recommended to get a certificate from a trusted certificate provider.

 ---